jesuisse/godot-radial-menu-control/README.md

 License
 -------

 See the LICENSE file.
 The code is licensed to you under the MIT license.
+The License for the Noto Sans Regular TrueType-Font can be found in the
+Noto-Sans-OFL.txt` file.